SkyAphid/GoogleSheetsTableOfContents/README.md

 ![tableexample](https://user-images.githubusercontent.com/6147299/49590311-330cf100-f931-11e8-817c-e83173ba6a6f.JPG)

 The table of contents sections are in the A column.
 Empty cells are ignored.
 Non-empty cells are added to the Table of Contents and automatically linked to by the generator.

-## Chrome Web-Store Page ##

-I've made this tool available on the Chrome web-store.
-It's currently pending, but I'll post a link here when it's ready!